 “Many mainland clients have offices or companies or houses here outside China, so it’s convenient,” Wang Yannan, Guardian’s president, said in an interview.
 “After 19 years in China we want to come out and test the water.”

-Guardian’s first foray into Hong Kong comes at a time when Sotheby’s (BID) has announced it is setting up in China.
+Guardian’s first foray into Hong Kong comes at a time when Sotheby’s (BID:US) has announced it is setting up in China.
 On Oct.
 2 it received formal Chinese approval to set up a joint-venture with state-owned Beijing Gehua Cultural Development Group to create an international auction house in China, according to a filing with the U.S. Securities and Exchange Commission.

 White Cube Hong Kong has a show by Welsh conceptual artist Cerith Wyn Evans, who has designed four different chandeliers with lights that flicker to four separate sound tracks: “Gimme Shelter,” the adagio from Gustav Mahler’s 5th Symphony, sitar music by Ravi Shankar and some John Coltrane riffs.
 The pieces range between 50,000 and 100,000 pounds ($80,000 and $161,000)